StudioEtrange/docker-calibre-mod/README.md

 # [studioetrange/calibre-mod](https://github.com/studioetrange/docker-calibre-mod)

 calibre-mod **is not a standalone container** but an additional docker layer for linuxserver.io's containers which adds the binaries and dependencies necessary to enable ebook conversion on x86-64 utilising Calibre.

-## About this fork

-* This is a fork of a calibre-web mod [linuxserver/calibre-web:calibre](https://github.com/linuxserver/docker-calibre-web/tree/calibre)
+* This is primary intended to be used as a docker mod with image [linuxserver/calibre-web](https://github.com/linuxserver/docker-calibre-web)
 * Can create an empty calibre database in a specified folder, if you don't have any at startup
 * Set some default settings for calibre binary
 * For each calibre version match a calibre-mod version